 Newspapers, magazines, and some books may use multi-column layouts.
-And although Photoshop does not support columns, Customer's Canvas does.
-Customer's Canvas can load and render multi-column text blocks, define a number of columns in a text layer, or provide a user with the ability to change it.
+Although Photoshop does not support columns, Customer's Canvas does.
+Customer's Canvas can load and render multi-column text blocks, define the number of columns in a text layer, or provide a user with the ability to change it.

-To add a multi-column text to a template create a rich text layer and insert the
+To add multi-column text to a template, create a rich text layer and insert the

-x is the number of columns to divide text into.
+x stands for the number of columns to divide the text into.
 For example, the

 <TCC_2> marker divides the text into two columns.
 It should not confuse you that columns are not displayed in Photoshop - it does not support columns.

-When the template is loaded into the editor, the columns are displayed and the number of columns can be changed.
-Columns are automatically resized when the width and/or height of the text block are changed.
+When the template is loaded into the editor, the columns are displayed on the canvas and the number of columns can be changed.
+Columns are automatically resized when the width and/or height of the text block is changed.
 The size of any column cannot be changed manually.

-To prevent a user from changing a number of columns use the
+To prevent a user from changing the number of columns, use the

 <TACCC_f> marker.
-If you want to create a standard (rich) text layer, but provide a user with the ability to convert it to multi-column use the
+If you want to create a standard (rich) text layer, but provide the user with the ability to convert it to multi-column text, use the

-The gutter (the gap between columns) has fixed size of 10px.
+The gutter (the gap between columns) has a fixed size of 10px.